Amtrak Auto Train Rooms

 When you print your tickets, under the train number, date, etc., you will see a line showing your accommodation.
 You can also view them online or from the app.

-The following section will tell you what kind of sleeper car you will be in and where it is in the train’s layout.
-Further down are diagrams of the different sleeper car layouts.
+The following section tells you what kind of sleeper car you will be in and where it is in the train’s layout.
+Further down, diagrams of the different sleeper car layouts are provided.

 Remember that rooms have traditional dining meals, shower use, cafe car access, and more.